IT security audit: Types, checklist, and best practices

 Establish clear objectives and scope

-Before beginning an audit, clearly define its objectives, scope, and methodology.
+Before starting an audit, clearly define its objectives, scope, and methodology to ensure it addresses key security risks and compliance requirements while using resources efficiently.

 Follow recognized standards and frameworks

-Align security audits with established frameworks such as NIST Cybersecurity Framework, ISO 27001, CIS Controls, or industry-specific standards.
+Align audits with established frameworks such as the NIST Cybersecurity Framework, ISO 27001, CIS Controls, or relevant industry standards to ensure structured, comprehensive security assessments.

 Implement continuous monitoring and automation